Brian Kogelmann

 Academic Appointments

-• Assistant Professor of Philosophy (tenure track), University of Maryland.
+• Assistant Professor of Philosophy, University of Maryland, College Park.

 • Affiliated Fellow, F.A.
 Hayek Program for Advanced Studies in Philosophy, Politics, and Economics at the Mercatus Center at George Mason University.